jpsenior/sphinx-execute-code/Readme.rst

 Hiding code
 -----------
-You may want to hide the example code that is executing (avoiding highlighting/etc) and display the results only:
+You may want to hide the example code that is executing (avoiding highlighting/etc) and display the results only.

 We can also hide the code input, showing only the executed code results::